I was at my local farmer’s market last week, just browsing around. Ok, I’ll be honest, I was hunting for free samples – get off my back!

 PUT UP A SIGN

-• Or join a reputable showcase known frequented by industry gatekeepers.
+- Or join a reputable showcase that is known to be frequented by industry gatekeepers.

 It will take time and money.
 But I promise if you do the work, your stand will look a little more like this…